AminahAsif/MotionCanvas/README.md

 # MotionCanvas: Touchless UI & Computer Vision Drawing Engine
+# Joint Project Notice:
+This project was conceived, designed, and developed collaboratively by **Amina Asif** and **Usman Mallana** as an equal partnership.
+Both contributors participated in the system architecture, gesture-logic design, and implementation.
+This repository is a fork maintained by Amina Asif for continued development and academic documentation purposes.
 ## System Objective
 MotionCanvas is a real-time, touchless drawing application that leverages edge AI for spatial tracking.
 It translates complex 3D hand kinematics into a fluid 2D digital canvas.
 By engineering a custom gesture-driven state machine, the system allows users to draw, erase, manipulate geometric shapes, and navigate virtual menus entirely through mid-air hand movements—requiring no physical peripherals.